bitburner-official/bitburner-src/src/Documentation/doc/en/programming/terminal_pipes_and_redirects.md

 test123
 ```

-However, its output can instead be appended to a file using the output redirect `>>` :
+However, its output can instead be sent to a file using the output redirect `>` :

 ```
 [home /]> echo test123 >> newFile.txt